Ryan-loves-movies/Automated-Financial-Statements/README.md

 - [The rest is the same as configuring the .xlsm file that is already in the zip file]

 # How it works
-This is meant to be a simple project of automating the retrieval of financial statements (Balance Sheet Statemenets, Statements of Operations and Statements of Cash Flows) directly from the 10-Ks of companies.

 There are 3 main steps to the program
 - [Configuration for which companies to retrieve and whether to retrieve annual and/or quarterly data]
   * [Retrieve data from excel sheet with pandas.read_excel() and read sheet with specified name into table that can be parsed]